young, 2.5 mm

 the sides of the head are velvet-black.
 The rhinophores have a diffuse dorsal white stripe confined to their bases (in contrast to the similar-appearing Placida barackobamai in which the rhinophores have sharply bounded white stripes extending their full length).
-(Note 1) is a rare species found in moderately exposed to highly
+(Note 1) is a moderately common species found in moderately exposed to highly

 McCarthy, et. al. (2017), it's been found to feed primarily on the